vsquared101/angular-case-study/README.md

 ```

 - Now run the below command that allows us to use the db.json file as our data store to save/retrieve user data:
+  - On local machine

     > json-server --watch src/db.json

+  - On cloud9(since our application is hosted on port 8080 the only other free ports available in cloud9 are: 8081 and 8082)

+    > json-server --watch --host 0.0.0.0 --port 8081 --public-host $C9_HOSTNAME src/db.json

-- This should start a local server at http://localhost:3000 with the basic REST HTTP endpoints setup for us.
+- This should start a local server at http://localhost:3000(https://workspacename-username.c9user.io:8081) with the basic REST HTTP endpoints setup for us.
 - Accessing the endpoints such as GET - /users, /users/1, etc. should give us appropriate JSON response.

 ## Creating a service to load data exposed by json-server endpoints(setting up the backend)